nimiq/core-types/README.md

 ````

 # Usage:
-Add a .d.ts file to your project folder, e.g. Nimiq.d.ts, and make sure it is included in your .tsconfig.
+Add a .d.ts file to your project folder, e.g. `Nimiq.d.ts`, and make sure it is included in your `.tsconfig`.
 That file
 should contain:
 ````
 // tslint:disable-next-line no-reference